 The powerful high torque of the 6 cylinder Bi-turbo diesel engine manifests itself throughout the OXE300.
 Together with the modular design and robust transmission, it provides the users with reliable options to use the engine as both a powerful workhorse and a high-speed solution.

 Due to a significantly lower fuel consumption than a leisure outboard, the OXE Diesel offers the user unprecedented range.
-The fact that OXE Diesel runs on diesel gives the user the ability to refuel from larger diesel-powered vessels or marine-based platforms that further increases the versatility.
+The fact that OXE Diesel runs on diesel gives the user the ability to refuel from larger diesel-powered vessels or marine-based platforms that further increase the versatility.
 This greatly increases operational runtimes for operators who predominantly use diesel as the main fuel.
-The OXE Diesel also has great fuel economy and uses 40% less fuel than a modern, leisure, gasoline outboard.
+The OXE Diesel also has great fuel economy and uses 46% less fuel than a modern, leisure, gasoline outboard.

 Just as with CO2, the reduced fuel consumption is a key factor to why the OXE Diesel engine emits significantly lower CO when comparing the OXE Diesel to pleasure craft gasoline outboards.
 The much stricter directives that exist in the automotive industry, such as for example the EPA Tier III regulations, have directly benefitted the OXE Diesel engine since its powerhead is derived from the automotive industry.
 In accordance with EPA Tier III, one litre of diesel should only emit 8.36g while the non-regulated gasoline engines can emit up to 620g/l.